Updated: 5 days ago

-I'm gonna teach you something that changed my life, and will probably change yours both as an athlete and as a human being.
+I'm gonna share with you something that changed my life, and will probably change yours too!

 Life is Relationships.